EstherAlo/DAREY.IO-Projects/Project10/Project10.md

 ![pic2](./images/pic2.png)

-- Updated /etc/hosts file for local DNS with Web Servers' name and their local IP addressess.

 In order to Configure Nginx LB using Web Servers’ names defined in  /etc/hosts I created a config file by executing the below command: